-The Fund has committed £120m to the London CIV Renewables Fund and £100m to the London CIV UK Housing Fund.
-Out of this total commitment, £62.7m and £99.5m respectively was still outstanding at 31 March 2024.
+The Fund has committed £120m to the London CIV UK Housing Fund, of this commitment, £99m was still outstanding at 31 March 2024.

 GLOSSARY OF FINANCIAL TERMS AND ABBREVIATIONS

 The following terms and abbreviations, while not being exhaustive, may provide assistance in understanding the Statement of Accounts.